RanRhoads84/debgpt7.8-with-vectorDB/README.md

 #### 6. Frequently Seen Issues

-* Context overlength: If the result from query composers is too long, you can switch to the `--mapreduce|-x` special composer, or switch to a model or backend or service provider that supports longer context.
+* Context overlength: If the result from query readers is too long, you can switch to the `--mapreduce|-x` special reader, or switch to a model or backend or service provider that supports longer context.